KendallTapani/Windows-Server-Homelab/README.md

 ### 1. Created Server and Client Machines
 - 1 Windows server 2022 with an internal and external network adapter.
-- 6 Windows 10 pro client machines, with an internal network adapter.
+- 6 Windows 10 pro client machines, with an internal network adapter (routing through the server)
 <div>
 <picture>
     <img src="https://github.com/user-attachments/assets/830a0b0d-c786-4a66-b84d-0b3114c89728"